We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 Creating R-Studio Emergency Startup Disks

-Starting Your Computer Using R-Studio Emergency Startup Disks
+Starting Your Computer Using R-Studio Emergency Startup Device

-Make the device with R-Studio Emergency bootable in the BIOS of your computer.
+Make the device with R-Studio Emergency bootable in your computer's BIOS.
 Refer to the computer's documentation for details.
-Most likely, your system will automatically start from a CD/DVD drive if it finds that a startup disc is present in it.
+Then start your computer.

 Click image to enlarge